top of page

 This format mirrors strong case studies where each image has a purpose.

-Checkout Flow
+Simplifying the Checkout Flow

 Mobile_Shopping Cart.png